Contents

 Getting Buy-In For Investment In Resources

-The first step is, of course, quantify the investments in some form of ROI calculation and then get the executive buy-in from finance or your reporting manager for the investment.
+The first step is, of course, to quantify the investments in some form of ROI calculation and then get the executive buy-in from finance or your reporting manager for the investment.

-If the mandate is coming from the CFO office to scale up the organization then of-course the selling part becomes easier.
+If the mandate is coming from the CFO office to scale up the organization, then, of course, the selling part becomes easier.

 Here are some suggestions on how you should present the business case for approval